aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-transparency/add-transparent-object/_index.md

 ```
 Notice the `setOpacity(0.6)` call—this makes the shape 60 % opaque, letting the blue rectangle underneath show through.

-## Step 5: Duplicate and Modify Paths
+## Step 5: duplicate and modify paths
 We clone an existing path, move it, and adjust its opacity to 0.8 (80 % opaque).
 This step showcases how you can reuse geometry while customizing transparency for each instance.

 ```java